 - Record our findings

-- Prepare a fire safety audit report with clear recommendations
+- Prepare a fire safety report with clear recommendations

-On completion of the fire safety audit, you will be presented with a fire safety audit report.
+On completion of the fire safety assessments, you will be presented with a report.
 This report will highlight non-compliance with building regulations or fire safety legislation.
-Also, highlight where fire safety training is required to ensure compliance, including a prioritised action plan for implementation to ensure compliance with fire safety legislation, guidance and best practice.
+Also, highlight where fire safety training is required to ensure compliance, including a prioritised action plan for implementation to ensure compliance with fire safety legislation (and in the case of healthcare premises requirements set out by the regulator HIQA & Mental Health Commission), guidance, and best practice.